How to reduce model file size in Blender?

-BlenderKit models are meant to be used in larger composed scenes and our users also love to export the models into game engines.
+BlenderKit models are meant to be used in complex scenes and our users also love to export them into game engines.
+So in our case, size actually matters.

 Subdivision surface modelling